danya02/slon-winter-2019-lit-club/main.md

 "I've got a frame from camera A241 at 320p!" said Mitch, swiping the holo-display with increasing velocity.

-"What's going on, my good man, is Mr {{x}} is bulldozing the streets of Detroit!" said Simon, grabbing a rectangle on the holo-display and stretching it so he could see the photo.
+"What's going on, my good man, is Mr Reeds is bulldozing the streets of Detroit!" said Simon, grabbing a rectangle on the holo-display and stretching it so he could see the photo.
 The photo showed an overhead view of one of the large streets, with the pavement completely ruined, large excavators clawing at the sides, and a huge cable in the middle of the road cut in many places.

 "Whaa?..."